Tyrese Noubissie

 Tyrese Noubissie (born 13 May 2009) is a professional footballer who plays as a midfielder for club Strasbourg.
-Born in Scotland, he represents France at youth international level.
+Born in Scotland, he has been selected by both England and France at youth international level.

 Early life

 Noubissie was born in Livingston.
-He is the son of French former footballer Patrick Noubissié, who is of Cameroonian descent.
+He is of Cameroonian descent through his father, and Scottish descent through his mother.
+He is the son of French-born former footballer Patrick Noubissié.

 Club career

 Noubissie started his career in the youth academy of Leicester City.
-Despite interest from various clubs including Manchester United, he signed for Manchester City in August 2023 for a transfer fee of ₤1 million.
+Despite interest from various clubs including Manchester United, he signed for Manchester City in August 2023 for a transfer fee of £1 million.

-On 22 August 2025, he joined French club Strasbourg on a professional contract.
+On 22 August 2025, he joined French Ligue 1 club Strasbourg on a professional contract, signing a three-year deal.

 International career

 Noubissie is eligible to play for Scotland, France, Cameroon and England.
 In November 2023, he was called up to the England under-15s.
 On 28 February 2025, he made his debut for the France under-16s.
+He was subsequently selected for England under-18s in September 2026.